 Counting out a candidate who in 2010 shattered national fundraising records for an individual in a U.S. House race may also give prognosticators pause.

-On July 15, presidential candidates will file their money reports with the Federal Elections Commission for the first quarter of 2011.
+On July 15, presidential candidates will file their money reports with the FEC for the second quarter of 2011.
 Bachmann's report will show little, since her notice of a formal run was only received by the FEC on June 11.

-But, says, Anthony J. Corrado Jr,, an expert on campaign finance at Colby College, look at what Bachmann has collected for her congressional campaign committee during the first quarter.
+But, says, Anthony J. Corrado Jr., an expert on campaign finance at Colby College, look at what Bachmann has collected for her congressional campaign committee during the first half of the year.

 But, Corrado said, "it will be very interesting to see how Michele Bachmann does in attracting funds," given that she raised a record $13.5 million for her 2010 contest.

-The averaged amount raised by a house member in the same cycle was under $2 million, according to the Center for Responsive Politics, which tracks money in politics.
+The average amount raised by a House member in the same cycle was under $2 million, according to the Center for Responsive Politics, which tracks money in politics.

 Fifty-five percent of Bachmann's haul in 2009-2010 came from small donors, according to the center.